-A two-car minimum garage is required and four car maximum is permitted unless otherwise approved by the SPDRC.
+A two-car minimum garage is required and up to a four-car maximum is permitted unless otherwise approved by the SPDRC.
 No more than three door openings shall face the front/street right of way.
 Garage door materials shall include wood, metal, glass, steel and fiberglass, as approved by the SPDRC.
 No materials shall be reflective.
+No white garage doors or white glass garage doors will be considered.

-Garage door colors should be applied to blend with trim colors and other finishes of the home.
+Garage door colors should be installed to blend with trim colors and other finishes of the home.
 Accent colors may be considered by the SPDRC.
-Garage doors shall not dominate the front view of the home.
+Garage doors shall not dominate the front view of the home and shall not exceed 10' in height.